rust-lang/rfcs/text/3389-manifest-lint.md

 ordering.
 Even if we switched to `level = [lint, ...]`, you get a hard coded precedence between levels that the user can't control.

+What does this mean for rustfmt?
+If this feature slowly absorbs the role of `clippy.toml`, a `rustfmt.toml` file might stick out like a sore thumb.
+Do we accept that, shoe-horn it in, generalize this feature into "tools" and "rules" from "linters" and "lints"?

 # Future possibilities
 [future-possibilities]: #future-possibilities